andyk8872/project3-battleship/README.md

      ***
 ## Acknowledgements:
   * I would like to thank my mentor Ronan McClelland for his guidence throughout this project.
-  * As this was my first Python project and, I would like to thank all in the Slack community who helped me in such areas as when I had many errors and pointed me in the right direction.
+  * As this was my first Python project and, I would like to thank all in the Slack community who helped when I had many errors and pointed me in the right direction.
 * [Back to contents](#table-of-contents)